nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > `<KEYWORD>` are **case-insensitive**.
 The order of the `<KEYWORD>` does not matter.

 Examples:
-* `find meet, John` returns all tasks containing the keywords “meet” and “John” (e.g. meet John Doe)
+* `find meet John` returns all tasks containing BOTH the keywords “meet” and “John” (e.g. meet John Doe)

 #### Undoing a command : `undo`
 Undo a command executed by the user. <br>
 Format: `undo`

-> Able to undo up to 10 past commands
+> Able to undo all `add` and `delete` commands from the time the app starts running.

 #### Clearing the data storage file : `clear`
 Clears the whole To-Do List storage file.<br>